A remark on the existence of equivariant functions: Proof of Theorem

-}by a direct computation (cf.\ \cite[pp.39--41]{Yasukawa}).
-Hence $z_0$ is a double pole of $\{h, z\}$, which contradicts the holomorphy of $\{h,z\}$.
-We remark that \eqref{explicit} is valid for $n=1$.
-Therefore $h$ may have a simple pole since $\{h,z\}$ is holomorphic at $z_0$ when $n=1$ by \eqref{explicit}.

-For introducing a substitute of $\sqrt{h'}$, we use \cite[Lemma 3.7]{Yasukawa}.
-We show the argument in \cite[Lemma 3.7]{Yasukawa} as below since \cite{Yasukawa} is a survey of \cite{SS2020} written in Japanese and will be never published.
-Fix a regular point $z_0 \in D$ of $h$ (or equivalently, of $h'$) and define a function $G$ by for $z \in D-P_{h}$, where $D-P_h$ is the complement of the set $P_h$ of the poles of $h$, $\sqrt{h'(z_0)}$ is a fixed square root of $h'(z_0)$, and $L_z$ is a fixed Jordan curve from $z_0$ to $z$ not passing through the poles of $h$.
+For introducing $\sqrt{h'}$, we use an elementary method of complex analysis (cf.\ \cite[Lemma 3.7]{Yasukawa}).
+Fix a regular point $z_0 \in D$ of $h$ (or equivalently, of $h'$) and define a function $G$ by for $z \in D-P_{h}$, where $P_h$ is the set of the poles of $h$, $\sqrt{h'(z_0)}$ is a fixed square root of $h'(z_0)$, and $L_z$ is a fixed smooth Jordan curve from $z_0$ to $z$ not passing through the poles of $h$.
 Then $G(z)$ is independent of the choice of $L_z$.
-Indeed, when $L'_z$ is another Jordan curve with the same property as $L_z$, the argument principle gives us
+Indeed, when $L'_z$ is another smooth Jordan curve with the same property as $L_z$, the argument principle gives us